All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is BPC-157 safe to use with NSAIDs or other pain medications?

 BPC-157 has no well-documented drug interactions in current research.
-However, it's interesting to note that some animal studies have shown BPC-157 may actually counteract NSAID-induced gut damage.
+But it's interesting to note that some animal studies have shown BPC-157 may actually counteract NSAID-induced gut damage.
 Always disclose all medications to your provider so they can evaluate your complete picture.

 Where exactly should I inject BPC-157 for lower back pain?